Enabling Confident Purchases on Amazon

 2025

-Amazon’s app is fast and familiar, yet hesitation emerges at key decision points in the shopping journey.
-Mapping where trust breaks down revealed opportunities to reduce friction and reinforce confidence in completing purchases.
+Amazon’s app is fast and familiar, yet hesitation appears at key decision points in the shopping journey.
+Mapping where trust breaks down revealed opportunities to reduce friction and strengthen confidence in completing purchases.

 Problem

 Inconsistent or unclear trust signals across sellers, fulfillment, and reviews create uncertainty during product evaluation.
-This lack of clarity undermines decision-making, increasing hesitation, cart abandonment, and lost conversions.
+This lack of clarity weakens decision-making, leading to hesitation, cart abandonment, and lost conversions.

 Process